soylentOrange/eModbus/README.md

 We do welcome any ideas, suggestions, bug reports or questions.
 Please use the "[Issues](https://github.com/eModbus/eModbus/issues)" tab to report bugs and request new features and visit the "[Discussions](https://github.com/eModbus/eModbus/discussions)" tab for all else.

 Have fun!

+## Changelog

+Changed the dependency of AsyncTCP and ESPAsyncTCP from me-no-dev to mathieucarbou/AsyncTCP and esphome/ESPAsyncTCP-esphome for using the library in openDTU.